35 Small Acts of Kindness to Brighten Someone’s Day Instantly

 Send a pizza from far away

 Order a pizza and have it delivered to out-of-town friends dealing with a birth, death, moving into a new house, or another major life event.
-A heartfelt and delicious food delivery will put a smile on the faces of people dealing with a major life event who often don’t have time to sit down for a nice meal during the hectic period in their lives.
+A heartfelt and delicious food delivery will put a smile on the faces of people dealing with stress, who often don’t have time to sit down for a nice meal during a hectic period in their lives.
 It can be hard to talk about it, but there are some things you should say to someone who is grieving.

-Is your household the home to more arts and crafts tools than it can hold?
-As one of your small acts of kindness, donate your supplies to your local library for after-school fun.
+Is your household home to more arts and crafts tools than it can hold?
+As one of your small acts of kindness, donate your supplies to your local library for others’ after-school fun.
 After a whole day spent at school, there is nothing more relaxing for some children than drawing away the afternoon!

 Pay for a student’s lunch

-Call your local school’s social worker and offer to anonymously cover the cost of a needy student’s school breakfast or lunch, or their books for the year.
-Besides taking the burden off of a family in need just thinking about the smile on this child’s face is sure to brighten your day.
+Call your local school’s social worker and offer to anonymously cover the cost of a disadvantaged student’s school breakfast and lunch, or their books for the year.
+Besides taking the burden off of a family in need, just thinking about the smile on this child’s face is sure to brighten your day.
 Small acts of kindness can be just as life-changing as extraordinary generosity.

 Be the best boss you can be

 If you run a business, go the extra mile for your employees by giving everyone the day off on their birthday.
 By leading by example, you will foster an environment of both generosity and kindness.
-Here are some golden rules to being a great boss.
+It’s one of the golden rules to being a great boss.

 Be a coupon fairy

 The next time you are at the supermarket, leave a coupon on a grocery store item.
 The person finding it won’t expect it and it is a quick and delicious way to brighten their day or give them a treat!

 Donate baby clothes

 You know those infant clothes that your baby outgrew in weeks?
 Pass them along to a new mom who will be grateful for the worn-in and heartfelt present.
 She can then pass it along to another new mother who can continue to pay it forward within the mom circle.
 Infant clothes are just one of the things that a new mom could really use.

 Be a professional matchmaker

 Think about two people whose professional skills complement each other and introduce them over dinner at your house.
 This is a nice way to introduce people who may not have met otherwise.
 And who knows, maybe the next best-selling business or 50-year love affair will be born right under your nose.
 As soon as it’s safe, one of the small acts of kindness we will be doing as much as possible is giving our loved ones a very important hug.